Effective Sales Presentations: 11 Tips to Win Deals + Templates

 - How would you expect a solution to this problem to affect your team?

-You’ve probably asked a lot of similar questions during the qualifying stage.
-But by using these questions, you can help lead the conversation and keep your prospect engaged in what you’re telling them.
-And, you might just learn something you didn't know about their needs or wants.
+It’s true, you’ve probably asked a lot of similar questions during the qualifying stage.
+But with these questions, you can lead the conversation and keep your prospect engaged with what you’re saying.

 Add meaning to that value point by asking questions:

-- How often do you face X problems?
+- How often do you face X problem?

 - How much time/money do you lose when this happens?